axie0927/FindingGhostParticles-RegressionSubgroup/README.md

 git clone https://github.com/axie0927/FindingGhostParticles-RegressionSubgroup.git
 ```

+## Exploratory Data Analysis

+We performed an EDA on the processed data to figure out which features would be the best the use in our model training.
+This EDA utilizes a subset of the larger training data set.

 ## Models

 - **Baseline Model** (Linear Regression): We used a Linear Regression model for our baseline due to the simplicity of the model as well as the strong linear relationship between our feature variables and target variable.